 Plus, once you build up your own content, it’s even easier to go from your blog to writing your own book.
 You may already have a social media and blog following in place, and you have content that can be slightly repurposed to create the book.

 It will look more professional if your blog is connected to a personalized domain with hosting.
 Free blogs aren’t going to give you the same freedom and clout as creating your own website does.
-You can use Wordpress.org, choose a hosting company, purchase a theme, and claim a domain name to build up a professional website with a blog.
+You can use WordPress.org, choose a hosting company, purchase a theme, and claim a domain name to build up a professional website with a blog.

 5. Cold Pitching